 - Immunoglobulin A (IgA) nephropathy, a type of glomerulonephritis caused by deposition of immune complexes (combinations of antibodies and antigens) in the kidneys that can be very mild and nonprogressive or become a severe disease leading to kidney failure (loss of most kidney function).

-- Hereditary nephritis (Alport syndrome), a progressive disorder that can be severe and lead to kidney failure and decreased hearing and vision.
+- Alport syndrome, a progressive hereditary disorder that can be severe and lead to kidney failure and decreased hearing and vision.

 - Thin basement membrane disease (benign familial hematuria), a hereditary disorder caused by thinning of a part of the glomerulus called the basement membrane.